stevedonovan/moi/readme.md

 It's a matter of taste and convenience whether it's a standalone alias, or inside the main config TOML.

+`moi commands` will show you all available aliases.

 Aliases can do argument substitution.
 The `push-run` pattern for running a script remotely is powerful but it involves repetitive typing: